Does Foreign Debt Contribute to Economic Growth?: GDP Growth and Foreign Debt

-The baseline model investigates the relationship between foreign debt and GDP growth.
-There are two groups of countries that require a special treatment.
+Our panel data are unbalanced covering 66 countries from 1997 to 2015 because of the limited availability mainly of the CDS spread data.
+We also exclude two groups of countries from our sample.
 The first group contains offshore financial centers that record large transactions in international financial markets but typically re-invest capital inflows in third countries.
 The second group contains oil exporters that invest their oil revenues in foreign equity or debt and record large current account surplus (i.e., net capital outflow).
 For both groups, capital inflows are not a source for domestic investment, which is the channel we would like to explore.
-We identify 14 countries as offshore financial centers following \cite{lane2018external} and 13 countries as major oil exporters, whose time-series average of the oil rents to GDP ratio exceeds 8 percent.
-The identified countries are listed in Tables \ref{fig:country_list} and \ref{fig:Ranking_oil}.
+We identify 9 countries as offshore financial centers following \cite{lane2018external} and 7 countries as major oil exporters, whose time-series average of the oil rents to GDP ratio exceeds 8 percent.
+The identified countries are listed in Tables \ref{fig:country_list} and \ref{fig:Ranking_oil} in Appendix \ref{sec:appendix}.

-The summary statistics shows that the offshore financial centers and oil exporters are indeed outliers in our sample.
-Table \ref{fig:Summary_statistics2} reports the cross-sectional summary statistics of FDI and portfolio investment.
+Table \ref{fig:Summary_statistics2} reports the summary statistics of FDI and portfolio investment showing that the offshore financial centers and oil exporters are indeed outliers.
 In the full sample reported in panel A, the standard deviation, minimum and maximum of portfolio investment are much larger than those of FDI.
-For example, the standard deviation of portfolio investment is 18.444, which is over three times larger than that of FDI (=5.471).
-Panels B and C show that the large values of portfolio investment are attributable to the offshore financial centers and oil exporters, who can work as noisy observations and lead to inaccurate results.
-Moreover, panel C shows that total portfolio investment and foreign debt have similar mean, standard deviation, minimum and maximum that are different from those of equity instrument.
-This corroborates our strategy to focus on foreign debt as the key driver of portfolio investment.
+For example, the standard deviation of portfolio investment is 8.239, which is two times larger than that of FDI (=4.138).
+Panels B and C show that the large values of portfolio investment are attributable to the offshore financial centers and oil exporters, who generate noisy observations and cause inaccurate results.
+Moreover, panel C shows that total portfolio investment and foreign debt have a mean, a standard deviation, a minimum and a maximum that are similar but different from those of equity instrument.
+This suggests that foreign debt is the key driver of portfolio investment covering 50 countries (excluding the outlier countries) from 1997 to 2015.
+The 50 countries represent 48 percent of world GDP on average.
+Table \ref{fig:country_list} reports the list of countries.